CodeForBoulder/upswyng/packages/upswyng-data-pipeline/README.md

 Upswyng is a digital directory that contains information on local services and providers who serve the homeless community in the Boulder area.

+This is the React Native version.
+Check out the web version [here](https://github.com/CodeForBoulder/upswyng/).

 <img src='readme_android.png' height=600 alt="Upswyng mockup running on a Pixel phone" />

 ## Setup